zhuperduper/outlook-afterhours/README.md

 # outlook-afterhours
-Prompt if emails sent after hours should be delayed\
+Prompt if emails sent outside of working hours should be delayed.
+Default delay is 8am the next business day.\
-Working hours are M-F before 7am or after 6pm, local time.
+Working hours are M-F between 7am and 6pm, local time.

 ## Step 1:
 Download .zip and extract to a folder